Deep Learning for Instance Retrieval: A Survey: Abstract

 \section{Abstract}

-In recent years a vast amount of visual content has been generated and shared from various fields, such as social media platforms, medical images, and robotics.
-This abundance of content creation and sharing has introduced new challenges.
-In particular, searching databases for similar content, \ie content based image retrieval (CBIR), is a long-established research area, and more efficient and accurate methods are needed for real time retrieval.
-Artificial intelligence has made progress in CBIR and has significantly facilitated the process of intelligent search.
-In this survey we organize and review recent CBIR works that are developed based on deep learning algorithms and techniques, including insights and techniques from recent papers.
-We identify and present the commonly-used benchmarks and evaluation methods used in the field.
-We collect common challenges and propose promising future directions.
-More specifically, we focus on image retrieval with deep learning and organize the state of the art methods according to the types of deep network structure, deep features, feature enhancement methods, and network fine-tuning strategies.
-Our survey considers a wide variety of recent methods, aiming to promote a global view of the field of instance-based CBIR.
+In recent years a vast amount of visual content has been generated and shared from many fields, such as social media platforms, medical imaging, and robotics.
+This abundance of content creation and sharing has introduced new challenges, particularly that of searching databases for similar content --- Content Based Image Retrieval (CBIR) --- a long-established research area in which improved efficiency and accuracy are needed for real-time retrieval.
+Artificial intelligence has made progress in CBIR and has significantly facilitated the process of instance search.
+In this survey we review recent instance retrieval works that are developed based on deep learning algorithms and techniques, with the survey organized by deep feature extraction, feature embedding and aggregation methods, and network fine-tuning strategies.
+Our survey considers a wide variety of recent methods, whereby we identify milestone work, reveal connections among various methods and present the commonly used benchmarks, evaluation results, common challenges, and propose promising future directions.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{